cooperbrislain/interactive-resume/index.md

 ===============
 ### Software Engineer • Creative Coder

-> Interdisciplinary Software Engineer and Visual Artist seeking role on a team developing innovative software around Augmented Reality, Virtual Reality, IoT, and other emerging fields.
+> Interdisciplinary Software Engineer and Visual Artist seeking a role on an agile team inventing tools to support development and content creation.

 ## TECHNICAL SKILLS